Kilimanjaro and Safari, Tanzania

 A detailed equipment list will be sent to approved trip participants.
 Your personal gear should be packed in a soft duffel bag -- no external-frame packs.
 Duffel weight can be as high as 30 pounds.
 What you carry in your day pack is not counted in your duffel weight.
 Tents and other trekking equipment and food is carried separately and not counted in your allotment.
 For the safari, you will want good binoculars; for both the trek and safari you will want a camera, and extra batteries and memory cards for the wildlife and incredible scenery.

 You must have a passport valid for at least six months beyond the date of entry into Tanzania.
-Also required is a Tanzania visa, which can be obtained at the airport.
+A Tanzania visa is also required, and details on how you apply for that will be provided once you are approved for the trip.

 The following books should give you a feel for what the trip will be like.
 Your local library is also a good resource.